 In Figure~\ref{fig:spatial_structure} we visually exemplify the impact of $\CAOC$ in a sparse decision space.

-In the sequel, we explain in more details the algorithm and pseudocode of Ms-IV.
+In the sequel, we explain in more detail the algorithm and pseudocode of Ms-IV.

-We propose here an algorithm (see Algorithm~\ref{alg:ms_iv} which is depicted in Figure~\ref{fig:viz_supp}) using a multiscale hierarchical approach (like a quad-tree) able to enlighten the areas of a given image $\image$ (belonging to $\dataset$) as much as the concerned area is important in the decision of the network relatively to the concept $k$.
-This approach is \emph{global} in the sense that computations on the whole data set will have been done before.
-Note that our procedure is different from LIME: even in both cases, we use parts of images to show model's knowledge, in our case we enlighten the image relatively to one unique concept at a time.
+We propose here an algorithm (see Algorithm~\ref{alg:ms_iv} depicted in Figure~\ref{fig:viz_supp}) that uses a multiscale hierarchical approach (such as a quad-tree) capable of highlighting the areas of a given image $\image$ (belonging to $\dataset$) that are important to the network's decision regarding the concept $k$.
+This approach is \emph{global} in the sense that computations on the entire dataset will have been completed beforehand.
+Note that our procedure is different from LIME: even though in both cases, we use parts of images to show the model's knowledge, in our case we illuminate the image relative to one unique concept at a time.